-The expected accidental background rate is (9.29$\pm 0.39) \times 10^{-8}$ / spill / 0.75MW using the equation~\ref{eq:acc_calc}.
-The single rates, the spatial correlation cut efficiency mentioned above and the efficiency of timing likelihood ($\sim$46\%) written in ~\cite{cite:TDR} are used.
-The expected rate from the spill shift method (Fig.~\ref{fig:DVTX_acc} (b)) is 9.24$\times 10^{-8}$ / spill / 0.75MW, which is consistent with the single rate method.
 The expected oscillation IBD signal rate is 4.59$\times 10^{-8}$ / spill / MW ~\cite{cite:TDR} with the LSND best fit oscillation parameters.
-This signal rate is one of benchmark number to be compared. \JSNS has a comparable accidental background rate as the neutrino oscillation signal if exists.
+Thus, \JSNS has a comparable accidental background rate as the expected neutrino oscillation signal with the LSND best bit oscillation parameters.